The weBoost Drive 4G-X has weBoost's flagship mobile booster since June 2015.

 Based on all of these testing rounds, the Drive 4G-X remains our current top pick for those who are frequently further away from towers and who need the best possible upload speeds for two-way video, video broadcasts, and large file uploads.

-Otherwise, in our experience the cheaper 4G-M will perform nearly just as well as the 4G-X vehicle antenna kit as a general use mobile booster where upload speeds are not the focus.
+If budget is a concern - the cheaper 4G-M will perform nearly just as well as the 4G-X vehicle antenna kit as a general use mobile booster where upload speeds are not the focus.
 But if you want the higher gain antennas (OTR or RV), the value of the 4G-X kits is hard to ignore.

 The 4G-X RV Kit (April 2017):